atom/atom-ui/README.md

 This is Atom's UI library.
 Originally forked from Bootstrap `3.3.6`, then merged with some core styles and now tweaked to Atom's needy needs.

+> Note: This package gets bundled with Atom and isn't meant to be used outside of the Atom editor.
+It depends on variables provided by Atom themes.

 ## Components